 The first step is setting up your Phones.

 You can change or port your Google Voice number, along with choose where you want to forward calls to.
 This can be to Google Chat or your personal phone line.

 Next up is the Voicemail and Text settings.

 You can set up a voice mail service through Google Voice to use when people call you and you cannot answer.
-This includes setting up an actually voice mail greeting, choosing how you are alerted to voice mail and even opt for Google to transcribe your voice mails on your behalf.
+This includes setting up an actual voice mail greeting, choosing how you are alerted to voice mail and even opt for Google to transcribe your voice mails on your behalf.